ebrensi/heatflask/backend/README.md

 # Heatflask backend
 This is the server-side code for [Heatflask](https://www.heatflask.com ).
-It is written in Python using the [Flask](https://flask.palletsprojects.com/en/1.1.x).
+It is written in Python using the [Flask](https://flask.palletsprojects.com/en/1.1.x) framework.
 I called the app Heatflask because it originally made heatmaps from [Strava](https://www.strava.com) data using Flask as the backend.
 Flask is getting a little dated and I am open to moving to a different platform, or even a different language.
 For now the Flask backend is pretty stable and runs itself without much intervention.

 ## Contributing
 If you want to try your hand at Heatflask development, fork this repo and clone it to your machine.
 These instuctions assume you are using Linux.
 I have not tried development on another OS.
 New to Linux?
 I recommend [Pop_OS!](https://system76.com/pop).
 The backend currently runs on Python 3.8.
 You will need installed on your machine: